Frequently asked questions

 Functionally, we are quite different than traditional schools.
 We have no teachers or students.
 We have no homework, testing, or grades.
 We have no curriculum, classes, or age-based segregation.

-However, it is the theory and practice of emancipated learning that really makes Abrome different.
+However, it is the theory and practice of Emancipated Learning that really makes Abrome different.
 At Abrome, we believe that every young person is competent and loves to learn.
-And that when we construct an intentional community of remarkable young people, coupled with Learning Coaches who will help guide Learners to take charge of their lives, and parents who give them the freedom to construct their own learning pathways, that they will lead remarkable lives.
+And that when we construct an intentional community of remarkable young people, coupled with staff who will help guide Learners to take charge of their lives, and parents who give them the freedom to construct their own learning pathways, that they will lead remarkable lives.

-What makes us different is not that we are "alternative" or "progressive," relative to traditional schools, or that we can get a majority of our Learners into a top ten college or university.
+What makes us different is not just that we are "alternative" or "progressive," relative to traditional schools, or that we can get a majority of our Learners into a top ten college or university.
 What makes us different is that there are no losers at Abrome.
-Every child can lead a remarkable life.
+Every child gets to lead a remarkable life.